 Internal medicine treats everything from the lungs and heart to the digestive and neurological systems.
 Acupuncturists at Integrative Acupuncture and Oriental Medicine use a holistic approach to solve issues with internal medicine.

 Nationally Board Certified and Licensed Professionals

 You’re in good hands with the providers at Integrative Acupuncture.
-In the state of Vermont, acupuncture services may be provided by many types of healthcare providers, but no provider has more expertise then a licensed acupuncturist.
 Our providers have received their masters degrees in acupuncture and Oriental medicine from schools ranked in the top ten in the United States.

 Licensed Acupuncturists are required to complete a 3,000 hour post graduate program, to pass national board examinations and keep their licenses current with continuing education classes every year.
 There’s a reason patients choose our office and travel from all over Vermont.
 We are passionate about this medicine and dedicated to our patients.

 Acupuncture has been used in the west for decades but in recent years it is being used in hospitals, recovery centers and spas.
 The integration of this medicine is taking place due to open minded physicians, dedicated acupuncturists and patients advocating for what works.
 The providers at IAOM in Montpelier and Williston have contributed to this integration and are committed to continuing it.

 We are one of the most experienced practices in Vermont to deal with health care insurance and are in network with many insurers.
 We donate time to political actions to try to obtain more health insurance coverage for Vermonters to receive acupuncture.